pwright/skupper-example-message-broker/README.md

 * A job processor running in the public cloud

-* A job requstor, running in the private data center, that serves a REST API for submitting jobs
+* A job requestor, running in the private data center, that serves a REST API for submitting jobs

 ## Prerequisites